9th Circuit rules that National Guard can deploy to Portland

 Lower court blocked the deployment

 On Oct.
-4, U.S. District Court Judge Karin Immergut granted the city and state a temporary restraining order, preventing the federal government from deploying the National Guard to Portland.
+4, Immergut, the U.S. district judge, granted the city and state a temporary restraining order, preventing the federal government from deploying the National Guard to Portland.

-The President can federalize National Guard members if there's a foreign invasion, a rebellion or danger of one, or an inability to carry out federal laws with "regular forces."
+The president can federalize National Guard members if there's a foreign invasion, a rebellion or a danger of one, or an inability to carry out federal laws with "regular forces."

 Immergut wrote that the Trump administration did not have a legitimate basis for federalizing the National Guard because the protests in Portland had been "generally peaceful" since June and did not prevent federal law enforcement officers from doing their jobs.

-Note: Clarification: An earlier version of this story said the 9th Circuit decision removed "the" legal impediment to Trump's deployment of the national guard troops to Portland, implying it was singular.
-While the court granted a stay for one temporary restraining order, at the time of publication a second order is still in force, so the immediate impact of this ruling is unclear.